rafapetra/organoid/note.md

 * If door: Generate new room.
 If shiny thing: generate or present item that boosts stats.
 Apply changeState();.
 If they choose object they then must choose door.
 3. Combat encounter.
 Run const robot1 = smallRobotEnemy;
 * Do combat.
 Pseudo RNG.
 Robot must hit character 20 times.
 Player must hit robot 2 times.
 On screen messages.

+Final goal is to find the Organoid Intelligence and either reprogram it or shut it down.